Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     print(result)
     ```

-    1. Until [this issue](https://github.com/ExaWorks/psij-python/issues/423) is resolved, environment variables should be specified in `pre_launch_cmds`.
-Once it's resolved, it can be specified as `#!Python ` instead.

 === "Jobflow"

     You will need to update your `my_qadapter.yaml` file that you made when setting up FireWorks.
 Specifically, ensure that the following parameters are set: